Ebenezer-group/onwards/ReadMe.md

 running the middle tier on a \*nix system.

 #### Accounts
 An account is needed to use the CMW.
-Before running the middle tier, you have to get an account and modify your cmwA.cfg file to include your account number(s) and password(s).
+In order to use the middle tier, you have to get an account and modify your cmwA.cfg file to include your account number(s) and password(s).
 To get an account send an email to support@webEbenezer.net with "CMW account" as the subject.